Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 Alternatively, watch someone else do the dancing by checking out performances at theaters in Tbilisi during your stay.

-15. Visit Markets Full of Local Produce
+15. Visit Local Markets

 A market stall owner selling traditional Georgian candy which look like long candles.